Rahinur2002/VideoGameStore-api-starter/README.md

 Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to Raymond, Roger and Shaheer for continuous support and guidance.
+- Thank you to Raymond, Roger, Shaheer and Zain for continuous support and guidance.
 - A special thanks to all teammates for their dedication and teamwork.